No script

 Sucevița 727510, România

-Moldovița (“The Church of the Announciation”)
+Moldovița Monastery (“The Church of the Announciation”)

-Mural paintings on the inside and outside date since 1537, the predominant theme being “Siege of Constantinopoles” and the dominant colours used are brown-red.
-The southern wall illustrates one of the most beautiful iconographic work from the churches in Moldova, representing the Akathist Hymn.
+Mural paintings on the inside and outside date from 1537, the predominant theme being Siege of Constantinople, and the dominant colors are brown-red.
+The southern wall illustrates one of the most beautiful iconographic works from the churches in Moldova, representing the Akathist Hymn.

-Most remarkably and often compared to Italian style representation, Moldovita church scenes of “The descent from the cross” or “The Crucifixion” can be admired in the interior.
+Most remarkably, and often compared to Italian-style representation, Moldovita church scenes of The Descent from the Cross or The Crucifixion can be admired in the interior.

 Address: